High Blood Pressure During PregnancySkip to the navigation

 Blood pressure is shown as two numbers.
 The top number ( systolic ) is the pressure when the heart pumps blood.
 The bottom number ( diastolic ) is the pressure when the heart relaxes and fills with blood.

-Blood pressure is high if the top number is more than 140 or if the bottom number is more than 90.
+Blood pressure is high if the top number is 130 or higher or if the bottom number is 80 or higher.

 Blood pressure during pregnancy

 Normally, a woman's blood pressure drops during her second trimester .
 Then it returns to normal by the end of the pregnancy.